Amanda Rohde’s Insights in the Microstocks

 In general understanding, stock photography often seems tedious and uncreative.
 Do you have the same impression?
 Do you sometimes feel like a “photo production factory”?

-A photo production factory?
-No, that sounds pretty depressing.
-I find satisfaction in my work; I love mentally constructing the shot that I will later see on my computer screen.
 For me, this is not “art” in the purest sense, which distances the author from the mass audience.
 I like photos that are accessible to everyone; that’s precisely what stock photography is for.
 If it’s hard to understand the essence of a photograph, then it will be difficult for a photo stock to sell it well.
-What I like most about photography is the simplification and idealization.
-That is, getting a “concentrated” image that expresses what I aspire to in a clear way.

-Maybe I’m just not complex enough 😉
+Maybe I’m just not that complicated 😉

 Your Work Process